 2. Create a network of welfare rights advisors to help households maximise income

 As well as working with charities and advice organisations, we recommend that Social Security Scotland creates its own network of welfare rights advisors to help households maximise their incomes and claim the benefits they are eligible for.
 Now more than ever, households need personalised advice to know which benefits they should claim.

-Creating a network of advisors with access to benefit calculator tools such as the Benefit and Budgeting Calculator is likely to be a cost-effective investment.
+Creating a network of advisors with access to benefit calculator tools such as the Better Off Calculator is likely to be a cost-effective investment.
 We know that the Northern Ireland Housing Executive is in the process of rolling out access to the calculator across the organisation, thereby creating local points of access to benefits advice throughout Northern Ireland.
 A similar approach could be taken in Scotland.

 By encouraging households to claim the benefits they are eligible for, Scottish households will receive more money from UK government departments (DWP and HMRC) and rely less on discretionary support from Scottish local authorities.